 With a condition like Constipation we highly recommend a raw food diet for your dog or cat that is higher in moisture and easier for them to digest than dry, kibble pet foods.
 One of the primary causes of constipation is dehydration and no wonder when you realize that the moisture content of a kibble diet is 10% max (closer to 5%) while a more natural raw diet provides around 75% moisture content!

 If a raw food diet is not your cup of tea, the next best thing would be a cooked, whole food diet.
-You can make your own (please educate yourself properly before you do this!) or there are now many quality premixes to choose from to which you can add your own raw or cooked meat.
+There are now many quality premixes to choose from to which you can add your own raw or cooked meat.
+If you decide to make a homemade diet please research the proper way to do this and make sure to add a calcium source like our Seaweed Calcium.
 For a quick and easy way to add high-quality protein to your dog's diet take a look at our Whey Protein Isolate.
 A high-quality, meat based canned food can also be a good option, especially for cats, because of canned foods' high moisture content (be careful to choose canned foods with little to no fish content for too many reasons to list here).
 For more information read our articles How to Feed Your Dog or How to Feed Your Cat that can be found in our Education section.

 Many animals we see are having problems with hypochloridia, or low stomach acid output.
 Feeding a kibble diet raises the alkalinity of your pet's stomach resulting in incomplete digestion, but dogs and cats can have problems properly digesting other foods as well.
 This contributes to many imbalances in the body.
 In order to acidify the gut many people use apple cider vinegar alone.
 We prefer our Herbal Digestive Tonic for this purpose because it is formulated with herbal bitters that stimulate digestive secretions to super-charge digestion.